Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 TrimRx

-Visit TrimRx โ†’
+Visit TrimRx →

 Oak Longevity

-Oak Longevity is an all-inclusive compounded GLP-1 platform with no membership fee, no lifetime commitment, and a credentialed clinical operation: NVP Medical Group, P.A. handles prescribing, with Michael Regan, MD (board-certified in Emergency Medicine and Obesity Medicine) as Chief Medical Officer.
-NVP also staffs physicians for Wisp and Ro, so the clinical infrastructure is shared with established peers.
-Verified pricing as of May 2026: compounded semaglutide injection at $183/mo on the 3-month plan (or $235/mo on the 1-month plan), compounded tirzepatide injection at $250/mo on the 3-month plan ($285/mo on the 1-month plan), and compounded oral semaglutide at $245 per 4-week supply.
-The headline rates apply at the starter dose only โ€” Oak's checkout discloses that dose escalation adds approximately $50โ€“$75 per step, so maintenance dose runs roughly $330โ€“$430/mo for sema and $449โ€“$574/mo for tirz.
-Oak also lists brand-name medications (Wegovy pill, Wegovy injection, Zepbound, Mounjaro, Ozempic), but the brand-name injectable prices ($1,200โ€“$1,500/mo) are essentially retail and not competitive with Hims, Hers, Ro, or LillyDirect.
+Oak Longevity is an all-inclusive compounded GLP-1 platform with no membership fee, no lifetime commitment, and a credentialed clinical operation: per Oak Longevity's published clinical team page, NVP Medical Group, P.A. handles prescribing, with Michael Regan, MD (board-certified in Emergency Medicine and Obesity Medicine) as Chief Medical Officer, and NVP also staffs physicians for Wisp and Ro, so the clinical infrastructure is shared with established peers.
+In 2026 Oak switched to flat, all-dose pricing (verified July 2026): compounded semaglutide from $133/mo on a multi-month plan (about $167–$199/mo month-to-month) and compounded tirzepatide from $199/mo on a multi-month plan (about $233–$299/mo month-to-month), one price at every dose with no escalation as you titrate up.
+Compounded oral semaglutide is also available at $245 per 4-week supply.
+Oak no longer sells brand-name GLP-1s; it lists their roughly $1,000–$1,400/mo retail cost only as a price comparison.
 Oak is available in 45 states; California is excluded for compounded GLP-1s.
 The 503B compounding pharmacy partner is not named publicly.

 Oak Longevity: pros and cons